steviemarvin/DisruptingtheCycle/README.md

 ### ACS and CPS
 The code is broadly organized by the source data.
 This project uses both the American Community Survey and Current Population Survey microdata obtained from IPUMS via the ipumsr package.
 * ACS data is used to obtain 2023 demographic details and details on housing outcomes for low income families with children.
-* CPS data, specifically the Annual Social and Economic Supplements data, is used to obtain details on labor force outcomes for low income families with children.
+* CPS data, specifically the Annual Social and Economic Supplements data, is used to obtain details on labor force outcomes for low income families with children and general poverty breakdowns.

 ## Folder: ACS
 1. acs_init_data_load.R